Hungarian nobility: Self-government and oligarchs

 The lords of the castles had to hire a professional staff for the defence of the castle and the management of its appurtenances.
 They primarily employed nobles who held nearby estates, which gave rise to the development of a new institution, known as familiaritas.
 A familiaris was a nobleman who entered into the service of a wealthier landowner in exchange for a fixed salary or a portion of revenue, or rarely for the ownership or usufruct (right to enjoyment) of a piece of land.
 Unlike a conditional noble, a familiaris remained de jure an independent landholder, only subject to the monarch.

-Monarchs took an oath at their coronation, which included a promise to respect the noblemen's liberties after the 1270s.
+From the 1270s, the monarchs' coronation oath included a promise to respect the noblemen's liberties.
 The counties gradually transformed into an institution of the noblemen's local autonomy.
 Noblemen regularly discussed local matters at the counties' general assemblies.
 The sedria (the counties' law courts) became important elements in the administration of justice.
 They were headed by the ispáns or their deputies, but they consisted of four (in Slavonia and Transylvania, two) elected local noblemen, known as judges of the nobles.

 Hungary fell into a state of anarchy because of the minority of Ladislaus IV (r.
 1272–1290) in the early 1270s.
-To restore public order, the prelates convoked the barons and the delegates of the noblemen and Cumans to a general assembly near Pest in 1277.
-This first Diet (or parliament) declared the monarch to be of age.
-In the early 1280s, Simon of Kéza associated the Hungarian nation with the nobility in his Deeds of the Hungarians, emphasizing the community of noblemen held real authority.
+To restore public order, the prelates convoked the barons and the delegates of the noblemen and the nomadic Cumans who had settled in Hungary to a general assembly near Pest in 1277.
+This first Diet (or parliament) declared the fifteen-year-old monarch to be of age in an attempt to put en end to the anarchy.
+In the early 1280s, Simon of Kéza associated the Hungarian nation with the nobility in his Deeds of the Hungarians, emphasizing that the community of noblemen held real authority.

-The barons took advantage of the weakening of royal authority and seized large contiguous territories.
-The monarchs could not appoint and dismiss their officials at will any more.
+The barons took advantage of the weakening of royal authority and seized large, contiguous territories.
+The monarchs could not appoint and dismiss their officials at will anymore.
 The most powerful barons – known as oligarchs in modern historiography – appropriated royal prerogatives, combining private lordship with their administrative powers.
 When Andrew III (r.
 1290–1301), the last male member of the Árpád dynasty, died in 1301, about a dozen lords held sway over most parts of the kingdom.